vasanthsathya/omnia/docs/source/Telemetry/index.rst

 * To enable telemetry support, set ``idrac_telemetry_support`` to ``true`` and ``idrac_telemetry_collection_type`` to ``prometheus`` in the ``telemetry_config.yml`` file.
 Then, run the ``prepare_oim.yml`` playbook, which deploys the containers necessary for the telemetry service.
 For more information, `click here <../OmniaInstallGuide/RHEL_new/prepare_oim.html#telemetry-config-yml>`_.

 * To enable federated telemetry support, set ``federated_idrac_telemetry_collection`` to ``true`` in the ``telemetry_config.yml`` file.
-In this setup, the iDRAC telemetry container gathers data from all service nodes, each of which collects telemetry from its associated compute nodes.
-This enables centralized monitoring, analysis, and visualization.
+In a federated setup, telemetry data collected by the compute nodes is passed to their corresponding service nodes, which aggregate and forward it to the iDRAC telemetry container.
+This setup enables centralized monitoring, analysis, and visualization across the infrastructure.

+.. note:: Federated telemetry support is only available for a `hierarchical cluster <../OmniaInstallGuide/RHEL_new/xcat_hierarchical.html>`_.
+For a non-hierarchical cluster, telemetry data for all nodes in the cluster is collected by the OIM.

 .. csv-table:: telemetry_config.yml
    :file: ../Tables/telemetry_config.csv